ruzannaT/udacity-blog-post/README.md

 - Are there seasonal differences in pricing?
 - Do reviews and cancellation policy impact prices?
 - Can information from reviews and house descriptions be useful in predicting pricing groups?

-Answers to all above questions resulted in the conclusion to following topic: what features can be used to predict pricing groups.
+And what features can be used to predict pricing groups.

 ## Data Understanding and Data Preparation
 Data was taken from Kaggle repository and can be found [here](https://www.kaggle.com/airbnb/seattle/data).
 It contains 3 csv files: calendars, listings and reviews.
 Prior to starting data analysis, those files required some data cleaning, e.g. deleting records with N/A prices in calendar file (reasoning provided in ipynb file.